MontiCore/cd4analysis/README.md

 extending one of the CD languages.

 The CD languages are mainly intended for
-1. Analysis modeling (i.e. structures of the system context as well as data structures of the system),
+1. analysis modeling (i.e. structures of the system context as well as data structures of the system),
-1. Code modeling (implementation) oriented, including method signatures,
+2. (implementation-oriented) code modeling, including method signatures,
-1. Generating code, data tables, transport functions and more.
+3. generating code, data tables, transport functions and more.
-1. It is also possible to use CDs only as intermediate structure to map from one or more other DSLs into an object-oriented target language, such as Java or C++.
+4. It is also possible to use CDs only as intermediate structures to map from one or more other DSLs into an object-oriented target language, such as Java or C++.
-   (E.g. the MontiCore generator maps grammars to CDs before generating code from there).
+   (e.g., the MontiCore generator maps grammars to CDs before generating code from there).
-1. Finally CDs can also be used as reported results from any other generation or analysis process.
+5. Finally, CDs can also be used as reported results from any other generation or analysis process.

 ## Downloads